Food Corner

 Sri Lankan Traditional Sweets

-There are many traditional sweets which takes place the attention of April New Year dining table.
+There are many traditional sweets that take place the attention of the April New Year dining table.
 Here are some of the sweets that you can find in Sri Lanka.
 Although I am unable to share a new recipe this time, I hope these recipes will help you to fill your New Year table.

 Konda Kavum (oil cakes)